Enki Virtual Community School

 8th Graders, with their natural struggle to find their own way – largely through revolution – will have the opportunity to explore the struggle for justice through: revolution in South Africa (Mandela), Resistance in WWII (Jacques Lusseyran); and on revolution in Russia (Breshkovsky and Sakharov).

 Find out the nitty gritty details of how our program works, including how a typically class goes, what is the weekly time commitment for students, what materials are resources are required for each student, and more, on our “How Our Program Works” page.

 Spring: March to June

 Days and Times

-Enhanced Study classes (Math-Science, and Grammar) meet Tuesday and Friday, 11:30am to 1:00pm PACIFIC TIME
+Enhanced Study classes (Math-Science, and Grammar) for Grade 6 meet Monday and thursday, 11:30 to 1:00 PACIFIC Time, and for Grade 7, meet Tuesday and Friday, 11:30am to 1:00pm PACIFIC TIME

 * For your homeschool credit, Enki will provide you with a Course Description, Verification of Completion (assuming regular attendance and completion of work), and an evaluation.
 To date, once submitted, these have always been accepted for credit by every state and province where application has made, both in the U.S and across Canada.
 Some states will also ask that you submit a portfolio – for this, you simply photograph the student’s good book – made in class – and send that in digitally.
 Historically, these have not only been accepted, but are routinely greeted with much enthusiasm!